esp8266/Arduino/doc/esp8266wifi/bearssl-client-secure-class.rst

 Validating X509 Certificates (Am I talking to the server I think I'm talking to?)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Prior to connecting to a server, the `BearSSL::WiFiClientSecure` needs to be told how to verify the identity of the other machine.  **By default BearSSL will not validate any connections and will refuse to connect to any server.**  This is a significant difference from the earlier `axTLS::WiFiClientSecure` in that the deprecated axTLS client would connect to any server and would only attempt to validate the identidy of the remote server if asked to, after connection.
+Prior to connecting to a server, the `BearSSL::WiFiClientSecure` needs to be told how to verify the identity of the other machine.  **By default BearSSL will not validate any connections and will refuse to connect to any server.**  This is a significant difference from the earlier `axTLS::WiFiClientSecure` in that the deprecated axTLS client would connect to any server and would only attempt to validate the identity of the remote server if asked to, after connection.

 There are multiple modes to tell BearSSL how to verify the identity of the remote server.
 See the `BearSSL_Validation` example for real uses of the following methods: